-Read on, and learn more about implant dentistry in Canberra City today!
+Read on, and learn more about implant dentistry in Canberra today!

 The Dental Implant Placement Process

 The dental implant process begins with the insertion and placement of the implant itself.
-Dental implants are placed directly in the gumline by a dental surgeon, in the same position where you had your tooth removed.
+Dental implants are placed directly in the gumline by a periodontist, in the same position where you had your tooth removed.
 They function as an artificial “root”.

 A small incision is made in the gum, and the implant is placed.
 The screw-shaped titanium rod is placed in the gum, and sutured shut.
 Over the next 3-6 months, the implant will heal.
 Titanium has the ability to bond with the surrounding tissue, so the implant will become permanently bonded with the jaw and gum.

 After this, the implant is ready for the prosthetic.
 Depending on your needs, you may simply have a crown (artificial tooth) attached.
-However, if you have struggled with gum disease or tooth decay and lost many of your teeth, a dental bridge or an implant denture may be used to replace more than one tooth.
+However, if you have lost more than one tooth from gum disease, tooth decay, or a different reason, a dental bridge or an implant denture may be used to replace multiple teeth at a time.

 What You Should Know About Bone Grafts And Sinus Lifts

 Bone grafts and sinus lifts are both important procedures that are related to dental implants.
 Dental implants require a strong, healthy jaw bone.
-If the jaw is weak due to a chronic condition such as osteoporosis, or the tooth has been missing for years and the jawbone has receded, a bone graft may be required for a dental implant.
+If the jaw is weak due to a chronic condition, for example, osteoporosis, or the tooth has been missing for years and the jawbone has receded, a bone graft may be required for a dental implant.

 Bone grafting uses a piece of bone to restore the health of the jaw, and ensure that a dental implant can be placed.
 Bone can be taken from the patient, or from an animal such as a cow, and grafted into place.
 Over time, this bone will heal, and provide a natural, strong foundation for a dental implant.